What's in an Audience Panel Report? (And Why It's Different From Traditional Focus Groups)

 Let’s walk through what you actually receive.
 We ran a Coinbase video ad through Chorus, and here’s the anatomy of the report.

-Overall Score and Sentiment Breakdown: The report opens with an aggregate score (7.1/10 in the Coinbase example) and a sentiment breakdown showing how Virtual Voices felt across key dimensions.
+Overall Score and Sentiment Breakdown: The report opens with an aggregate score (7.1/10 in the Coinbase example) and a sentiment breakdown showing how audience perspectives felt across key dimensions.
 This isn’t a vanity metric—it’s triangulated from every scored question in your chosen rubrics, so you can see exactly where that number comes from.
 The Coinbase ad scored well on brand differentiation and memorability but showed weakness on trust signals and call-to-action clarity.

 Key Findings Summary: Before you dive into the details, you get a synthesized view of what worked versus what needs work.
-For Coinbase, Virtual Voices responded positively to the brand’s positioning against traditional finance but flagged concerns about whether the ad gave them enough reason to act.
+For Coinbase, audience perspectives responded positively to the brand’s positioning against traditional finance but flagged concerns about whether the ad gave them enough reason to act.
 This is the “what do I tell my boss in the elevator” section—except it’s backed by actual data instead of your gut feeling and a prayer.

 Research Methodology: Finally, you get transparency on how the sausage is made.
-Which Virtual Voices were included, what questions were asked, how scoring was calculated.
+Which audience perspectives were included, what questions were asked, how scoring was calculated.
 We included this because customers told us they were tired of black-box research that couldn’t explain its own conclusions.
 If you can’t see the methodology, you can’t trust the findings.
 That’s true for traditional research too, but good luck getting a recruiting agency to explain their participant screening criteria.

 How This Differs from Traditional Focus Groups